Calendar of events for the week

 TRIPPET RANCH OAK CARE EVENT

 The Resource Conservation District of the Santa Monica Mountains planted hundreds of Coast Live Oaks throughout Trippet Ranch in Topanga State Park and now need volunteers to help to care for them.
-Help reforest the wildlands of Topanga State Park by attending one of the oak care events listed: April 23.
-All events take place from 9 a.m. to 12 p.m. at 20829 Entrada Rd, Topanga, CA 90290.
+Help reforest the wildlands of Topanga State Park by attending the oak care event on May 7.
+All events take place from 9 a.m. to 12 p.m. at 20829 Entrada Road, Topanga.
 During these events, volunteers will water and care for young oak trees throughout our planting sites as well as potentially replant those trees that have not survived.
-Please wear clothes you are willing to get dirty in as well as durable shoes.
-Due to concerns surrounding COVID-19 we are limiting the amount of volunteers that are able to attend.
+Please wear clothes you are willing to get dirty in and durable shoes.
+Due to concerns surrounding COVID-19, we are limiting the amount of volunteers that are able to attend.
 If you are interested in volunteering, email at outreach@rcdsmm.org.
-This event is currently filled, the next event is on Sat, May 7, 9 a.m. to 12 p.m.

 ONGOING